sarah11918/starlight-blog/src/content/docs/blog/community-driven-astro-docs.md

 - We **set realistic expectations of the process of "getting merged,"** and that not every idea immediately makes it into production.
 And, it gives explicit permission to think about the PR carefully, as well as to wait for other perspectives, or second-thoughts, to surface.

-- We  **provide an open opportunity for public proof of open source involvment**, and our contributors can claim and own this experience.
+- We  **provide an open opportunity for public proof of open source involvement**, and our contributors can claim and own this experience.

 ## Support as Docs